devopsgroup-io/catapult/README.md

 1. Sign up for an Atlassian account at https://my.atlassian.com/
 2. Purchase the $10 Bamboo Server license from https://www.atlassian.com/purchase/product/bamboo
 3. It's now time to bring up your build server, please run `vagrant up ~/secrets/configuration.yml["company"]["name"]-build`
-    * The initial `up` will take some time for, please be patient
+    * The initial `up` will take some time, please be patient
 4. Login to DigitalOcean to obtain the IP address of the virtual machine to access via URL
     * Place your Bamboo base URL at `~/secrets/configuration.yml["company"]["bamboo_base_url"]`, the format should be http://[digitalocean-ip-here]/
 5. Once your Bamboo Server instance is accessible via URL, you will be prompted with a license prompt, enter your license.
 Select Express installation.